interferenc/breweries/README.md

 ### Services

 [Services](src/services) can depend on entities and other services only.
-They are responsible for moving data to and from the application, as well enforcing related business rules, like:
+They are responsible for moving data to and from the application, as well as enforcing related business rules like:

 - packing and unpacking all incoming and outgoing data
 - validating contracts: making sure the incoming data is what was promised